Your Product Photography Looks Cheap: 10 Fixes for Brands

 8. You Ignore the Power of Detail

 A customer in a physical shop can pick up your product.
-They can feel its weight, see the material's texture, and examine the finish's quality.
+They can feel its weight, see its texture, and examine its finish.

 Online, they can’t do any of that.